 Although certain software and hardware is used to illustrate or allow practice with concepts being taught, it is not the intention of the program to train the students in specific products.
-Rather, the objective is that the graduate will easily be able to apply her or his knowledge to any environment, using whatever technology, package, language or computer system is appropriate.
+Rather, the objective is that the graduates will easily be able to apply their knowledge to any environment, using whatever technology, package, language or computer system is appropriate.

-Many varied employment opportunities exist for graduates because many jobs require a skilled person to enable an employer to get the best from a computer system.
-Organizations such as government agencies, wholesale or retail sales of goods or services, administrative offices, scientific or engineering enterprises, forestry companies and most others have or will have need for the skills of computing professionals.
+Many varied employment opportunities exist for graduates.
+Many situations require a specialist to get the best from a computer system.
+Most organizations such as government agencies, wholesale or retail sales of goods or services, administrative offices, scientific or engineering enterprises, and forestry companies have or will have need for the skills of computing professionals.
 Over the length of the program, courses are offered to provide the fundamental principles and skills for the technologist.
 The applied computing project, done in the final term, combines the program's principles and techniques to produce a finished product.